Maxfashko/dataset_converter/README.md

 **convert** - the method provides the ability to convert data from a unified structure into the selected dataset format

-**convert** - support for data that can be set as paths to the annotation directory and images
+**unstructured support** - support for data that can be set as paths to the annotation directory and images

 ## Installation